risingwavelabs/risingwave-docs/docs/Get-Started.md

     ('2', 6, 10);
 ```

-As soon as we insert the new record, the materialied view `mv_avg_speed` will be refreshed to re-calculate the results.
+As soon as we insert the new record, the materialized view `mv_avg_speed` will be refreshed to re-calculate the results.
 Let us see if the results are updated.

 ```sql
 SELECT * FROM mv_avg_speed;